xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 #### tol_conc: lowest acceptable concentration.

-Any prediction with solvent whose concentration below this value will be determined as "redundant results".
-This is to include the practical experimental situation, for some extremely low conc. component, their contribution towards final HSP would be very limited but still creating complexity to the experiment operation.
-Therefore, we set this parameter to filter out unnecessary results.
+Any predicted concentration below this value will be determined as a "redundant result".
+This is to accommodate practical experimental situations: for some extremely low concentrations, their contribution towards the actual HSP would be very limited while complicating experiments.

-- value example: 0.01 (which means conc. below 1% is regarded as redundant.)
+- value example: 0.01 (which means that any concentration below 1% will be regarded as redundant.)
 - default: 0.01
-- requirement: float in the range of (0, 1) (*Please DO NOT enter percentage format.*).
+- requirement: float in the range of (0, 1).

 #### target_temp: target temperature of prediction.